KravitzLabDevices/FED3_library/docs/index.md

 ## [FED3 library](https://github.com/KravitzLabDevices/FED3_library) documentation

 ### Anatomy of a FED3 script.
 This is an annotation of the [Fixed-Ratio 1 Example](https://github.com/KravitzLabDevices/FED3_library/blob/main/docs/index.md#examples) at the bottom of this page to describe how to write a new FED3 script.
 Start with this small block of code to import the FED3 library, name your sketch (here it is "FR1"), and start the FED3 object.
-The only variable you'll change here is "FR1", which should be set to a unique String of text to identify your sketch.
-This text will show up in the logfile in the column "LibaryVersion_Sketch".
+The only thing you'll edit here is the text "FR1", which should be set to a unique String of text to identify your sketch.
+This text will show up in the logfile in the column "LibaryVersion_Sketch" to identify the program that collected the data.
 ```c
 #include <FED3.h>                                       //Include the FED3 library
 String sketch = "FR1";                                  //Unique identifier text for each sketch
 FED3 fed3 (sketch);                                     //Start the FED3 object
 ```

-Next we'll do some setup.
-The fed3.begin() function initializes all of the FED3 hardware and gets it ready to use
+In "void setup()" the function fed3.begin() initializes all of the FED3 hardware and gets it ready to use.
+Don't edit this.
 ```c
 void setup() {
   fed3.begin();                                         //FED3 hardware setup commands
 }
 ```

-Finally, the loop is where you will write your behavioral program.
-Make sure to include the function fed3.run() at the top of the loop.
-This function updates the display and takes care of processor sleeping when appropriate.
-Define the consequences of what happens when the mouse pokes left (fed3.Left), or right (fed3.Right) under the appropriate if statements.
-Variables and functions that FED3 can use are listed below.
+Finally, "void loop()" is where you will write your behavioral program.
+Make sure to include the function fed3.run() at the top of the loop.  fed3.run() updates the display and has the processor sleep when appropriate.
+Define what happens when the mouse pokes left (fed3.Left), or right (fed3.Right) under the if statements for each.
+Variables and functions that FED3 can use to make programs are listed below.

 ```c
 void loop() {